MéTURA

 1988

-Dèyè do a zyé - OMCS of Basse-Terre
+Dèyè do a zyé - OMCS of Basse-Terre, Guadeloupe

-Happening: K. CANCELIER, L. LEOGANE, F. BELTANT, BRACY, J. LAMPECINADO – Pointe-a-Pitre
+Happening: K. CANCELIER, L. LEOGANE, F. BELTANT, BRACY, J. LAMPECINADO – Pointe-a-Pitre, Guadeloupe

 VIRTUAL EXHIBITIONS